RJArthern/WAVI.jl/docs/src/installation_instructions.md

 # Installation instructions

-You can install the latest version of Oceananigans using the built-in package manager (accessed by pressing `]` in the Julia command prompt) to add the package and instantiate/build all dependencies
+You can install the latest version of WAVI using the built-in package manager (accessed by pressing `]` in the Julia command prompt) to add the package and instantiate/build all dependencies

 ```julia